 Maximum Outbound Rate

-This feature sets a maximum rate for outbound calls; if a call is placed to a destination (usually outside the US) which costs more than the value set here, we will deny it.
-This is used both to prevent yourself from calling expensive locations, and to prevent an intruder or compromised system from dialing high-cost locations on your account.
-For more information check out our article on how to Set a Maximum Outbound Rate.
+This feature sets a maximum rate for outbound calls.
+If a call is placed to a destination (usually outside the US) which costs more than the value set here, we will deny it.
+This is for preventing you from calling expensive locations, and for preventing an intruder or a compromised system from dialing high-cost locations on your account.
+To set this up, check out our article on how to Set a Maximum Outbound Rate.

-By default, your account is protecting by a fraud detection system that constantly monitors and profiles your common call destinations and call volume.
-Should your call volume suddenly spike to unexpected or previously-undialed locations, this system may block certain destinations that are out of character for your account.
-If this happens, check this page first; you'll see the destinations this fraud system has blocked, and be given the option to unblock them.
+By default, your account is protected by a fraud detection system that constantly monitors and profiles your common call destinations and call volume.
+Should your call volume suddenly spike to unexpected or previously undialed locations, this system may block certain destinations that are out of character for your account.
+If this happens, check the list on this page again.
+You'll see the destinations that have been blocked by this fraud system, and will be given the option to unblock them.

-An additional feature is the checkbox for "Use Strict Whitelist"; checking this will completely disable our automatic fraud detection system, and calls will only be allowed to destinations on the list.
+An additional feature is the checkbox for "Use Strict Whitelist" -- checking this will completely disable our automatic fraud detection system, and calls will only be allowed to destinations on the whitelist.
 For a more detailed description, see Set up a Destination Whitelist.